Rendering Fat: How to Make Tallow, Lard and Schmaltz

 Dry Rendering

-This type of rendering includes gently cooking down the animal fat on its own.
-It may require close supervision to make sure that it doesn’t burn.
-However, I like to use a crockpot on low, so this becomes a non-issue.
+This method includes gently cooking down the animal fat on its own (no added water).
+It may require close supervision to make sure that it doesnโ€™t burn.
+However, the risk of burning is super low if you’re using a crockpot, which is the method I recommend.

 Wet Rendering